-The Forma project will comprise two towers, a 298-metre-tall western and a 262-metre-tall eastern tower, which will be the tallest residential towers ever designed by Gehry.
+The Forma project will comprise two towers, a 308-metre-tall western and a 262-metre-tall eastern tower, which will be the tallest residential towers ever designed by Gehry.

-The tallest of the two towers will be just short of the threshold for supertall skyscrapers, which is 300 metres.
+The tallest of the two towers will be just over the threshold for supertall skyscrapers, which is 300 metres.

 Both towers will hold luxury condominiums, as well as an extension campus for the Ontario College of Art and Design (OCAD).
 The development will be sited on King Street West in Downtown Toronto.